-In this section, we consider whether the welfare of the United States, Japan, their FTA partners, and other countries/regions in the global trading system would be more or less enhanced by unilateral free trade or by global free trade as compared to the adoption of bilateral FTAs.
+In this section, we consider whether the welfare of the United States, Japan, their FTA partners, and other countries/regions in the global trading system would be more or less enhanced if unilateral free trade or global free trade were to be adopted on a non-discriminatory (Most-Favored-Nation) basis as compared to the adoption of discriminatory bilateral FTAs.
+These greater potential benefits from unilateral or global free trade are what we call a "free lunch."
 The results are indicated in Table 16.
 Unilateral free trade adopted by the United States would increase U.S. welfare by \$320.2 billion (3.2% of GNP), which is about three times greater than the U.S. welfare gains from the bilateral FTAs combined.
 If there were global (multilateral) free trade, U.S. welfare would be increased by \$401.8 billion (5.4% of GNP).
 Japan's welfare would increase with unilateral free trade by \$200.3 billion (3.7% of GNP) and with global free trade by \$542.5 billion (7.4% of GNP), as compared to the \$66.9 billion to be gained from Japan's bilateral FTAs combined.
-There are also clear indications that the FTA partner countries would generally gain more, as compared to their bilateral FTAs, if they adopted unilateral free trade and especially if there were global free trade.
-We conclude, accordingly, that "yes," there may be a "free lunch."
+There are also clear indications that the FTA partner countries would generally gain more from the adoption of unilateral free trade by the United States and Japan as compared to the partner-country gains from their bilateral FTAs.
+Furthermore, the FTA partner countries would generally gain even more if they adopted unilateral free trade and especially if there were global free trade.23 We conclude, accordingly, that "yes," there may be a "free lunch."